Coin Value Contents Table

 How Rare is the 1943 Copper Penny?

-The 1943 copper penny is an incredibly rare variety from the other 1943 pennies as a result of its composition.
-Many believe this coin is a famed error coin and it has few numbers in terms of mintage.
+The 1943 copper penny is an incredibly rare variety among the other 1943 pennies as a result of its composition.
+Many believe this coin is a famed error coin, and it has few number in terms of mintage.
 This rarity is one of the reasons for the high value of these coins.

 How Many 1943 Copper Pennies did the Mints Produce?